 When will the program be available?

-All lenders have been advised by FNMA that full program enhancements will be available in early March 2012.
-If your loan-to-value is at or below 125%, you may qualify for the program currently available.
-For information on the current HARP program, contact a mortgage loan officers at one of our 21 branches, or call 1-855-505-HOME.
+The program is now available.
+For information on the current HARP program, contact a mortgage loan officers at one of our 20 branches, or call 1-855-505-HOME.

 How long will the HARP program be available to consumers?